Assisted Living

 Key Takeaways

-1. Assisted living communities help with daily activities.
-These services include assistance with bathing, toileting, dressing, and more.
+1. Assisted living communities help with the activities of daily living, such as bathing, toileting, dressing, and more.

-2. Nursing homes provide 24-hour medical care and monitoring.
+2. Nursing homes provide 24-hour monitoring and medical care.
 This is the highest level of health care offered outside of a hospital setting.

-3. The national median monthly cost of assisted living is $4,995.
-Because assisted living involves less intensive care services, these communities cost less than nursing homes.
+3. The national median monthly cost of assisted living is $5,190.
+Residents of assisted living communities require a lower level of care than those in nursing homes.

-Nursing homes serve seniors and others who require full-time monitoring and medical assistance.
+Nursing homes serve adults who require full-time monitoring and skilled nursing care.
 These facilities offer the highest level of care for individuals who don’t require hospitalization.

 Let our care assessment guide you